James Coughlan

 James Coughlan (born 9 December 1980) is a retired Irish rugby union player and current coach.
 Coughlan played primarily as a number 8 and represented Cork-based amateur club Dolphin in the All-Ireland League, his native province Munster and French club Pau, and, internationally, Ireland Wolfhounds and the Ireland 7s team during his career.

 Early rugby career

 Coughlan started playing rugby with Old Christians at the age of 10.
-He continued playing when he went to Christian Brothers College, and was selected for the Irish Schoolboys team.
-After school, Coughlan went to University College Cork, and played for the Irish Universities team.
-He joined Dolphin in 2001 and played 85 times for them in All-Ireland League & Cup, scoring 32 tries, a club record.
+He continued playing when he went to Christian Brothers College and was selected for the Irish Schoolboys team.
+After school, Coughlan went to University College Cork and played for the Irish Universities team.
+He joined Dolphin in 2001 and played 85 times for them in the All-Ireland League & Cup, scoring 32 tries, a club record.
 In 2008, Coughlan also played on the Irish Sevens team that qualified for the 2009 Rugby Sevens World Cup, which was held in Dubai.

 Professional career

 Munster

 Coughlan made his Munster debut against Cardiff Blues in the Celtic League in September 2006, and his performances in his first season earned him a full contract.
 He made one appearance for Munster during their victorious 2007–08 Heineken Cup campaign.
 Coughlan was one of the stars for Munster in their 18–16 defeat by New Zealand at the opening of Thomond Park in November 2008.
 Denis Leamy's injuries propelled Coughlan into the Munster starting XV in the 2009–10 season, and he become a mainstay in the team, captaining Munster during their historic 15–6 win over Australia in November 2010, and winning the Munster Player of the Year award for 2011, beating fellow nominees Keith Earls, Ronan O'Gara and Doug Howlett.
 He started at number 8 for Munster as they beat old rivals Leinster 19–9 to win the 2011 Magners League Grand Final.
 Coughlan was ruled out of the remainder of the 2011–12 season after a fractured bone in his hand, sustained in Munster's Heineken Cup quarter-final defeat against Ulster on 8 April 2012, required surgery.

 Coughlan agreed a contract extension with Munster in January 2013.
 Coughlan scored a try and won the player of the match award in Munster's 38–6 win against Edinburgh in round 6 of the 2013–14 Heineken Cup on 19 January 2014, a win that secured a home quarter-final for Munster.
 Coughlan was nominated for the Munster Rugby Senior Player of the Year 2014 award, and won the IRUPA Unsung Hero award during the annual awards in May 2014.
 Coughlan left Munster in June 2014, after being granted an early release from his contract to move abroad.